Things you need to know about the FIBA Basketball World Cup 2019

 The fight for the sole Asian qualification spot will be fierce too between hosts China and the Phillipines.

-Japan are in the Tokyo 2020 competition as hosts, but they will be keen to put up a good showing in China with much expected of Rui Hachimura who was picked ninth overall by the Washington Wizards in Thursday's NBA Draft.
+Japan are in the Tokyo 2020 competition as hosts, but they will be keen to put up a good showing in China with much expected of Rui Hachimura who was picked ninth overall by the Washington Wizards in the NBA Draft.

 The 32 teams in China